I found this article during my morning reading:

 I skimmed it so I can’t argue too much either way but it is a real question to consider… What does it take?
 If you don’t need passion or talent, what do you have?

 I understand that having passion and talent makes a difference but is it truly required?
 It used to be the only people that pursued a career in software development were the maniacal fringe.
 I suppose I count in that group because of the depths of my experience and passion for solving problems with software but… I don’t have a BS in CS.
 My undergrad degree is in Anthropology.
 Go figure.
-I do have a “related field” in CS and I have been writing code for a while name.
+I do have a “related field” in CS and I have been writing code for a while now… since I was a kid.

 Computer Science isn’t Application Development.